+Calculated Minimum

-Calculated Diameter Over the Armor Wires Minimum Pitch inches mm Ratio 0-2.500 or less 2.501 & larger 0-63.50 or less 63.53 & larger 2.5 3.0
+Over the Arr Pitch

+inches mm Ratio

+0-2.500 or less 0-63.50 or less 2.5

+2.501 & larger 63.53 & larger 3.0

 The pitch ratio is taken as the quotient resulting from dividing the length of lay of the armor wires by the pitch diameter of the armor wires.
 Where unusual service conditions exist, it may be desirable to modify the above pitch ratio.
 If so, it should be defined before the cable design is finalized.